abinit/abinit/doc/tutorial/gwr1.md

 In this last part of the tutorial, we discuss how to interpolate the QP corrections along an arbitrary $\kk$-path using the star-function method discussed in [this section](tutorial/eph_intro/#star-function-interpolation-of-the-ks-eigenvalues) of the EPH introduction.
-This method is less accurate the e.g. the Wannier interpolation and may have problems in the presence of band-crossings, but it has the big advantage of being much easier to use and with mininal user intervention.
+This method is less accurate than e.g. the Wannier interpolation, and may have problems in the presence of band-crossings, but it has the big advantage of being much easier to use and with mininal user intervention.
 First of all, we need to compute the QP corrections for **all** the $\kk$-points in the IBZ.
 This is done in the following input:

 {% dialog tests/tutorial/Input/tgwr_5.abi %}

 Note the usage of [[gw_qprange]] = `-NUM` and [[gwr_sigma_algo]] 1 to activate
-the supercell algorithm for $\Sigma_\nk$ (the most efficient algorithm in this particular case).
+the supercell algorithm for $\Sigma_\nk$, the most efficient algorithm in this particular case.

-To keep the wall-time at a reasonable level, we use a WFK file with 2x2x2 $\kk$-mesh, but it is clear that a more accurate intepolation would require denser $\kk$-meshes.

 Run the job with: